Kaffiend/electron-angular-ngrx/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Build - Live Reload (development)

+Run `npm start` (default start script), `npm run live-reload` or `gulp live-reload` to build, launch and proxy live reloads.
+The angular build artifacts will be stored in the `dist/` directory.
+The electron build artifacts will be stored in the `dist/electron` directory.
+The Electron main process will be restarted automatically if the electron code changes.
+The Render Process will utlize live reloads to reload changes on save on angular code.

-## Build
+## Build - One-Shot Launch (development)
+Run `npm run launch` or `gulp electron:launch` to build,  and launch and non-proxyed build.

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+The angular build artifacts will be stored in the `dist/` directory.
+The electron build artifacts will be stored in the `dist/electron` directory.

+## ToDo
+- [ ] Integrate HMR (Hot Module Relplacement) workflow.
+- [ ] Integrate simple NGRX with HMR.
+- [ ] Electron packaging.
+- [ ] Integrate developement extensions redux, devtron.
+- [ ] Add Compodoc.

 ## Running unit tests